-As an endorsing body, NQF is committed to ensuring the performance measures it endorses continue to meet the rigorous NQF measure evaluation criteria.
-Every three years, endorsed measures are re-evaluated against these criteria and are reviewed alongside newly submitted (but not yet endorsed) measures.
-This head-to-head comparison of new and previously endorsed measures fosters harmonization and helps ensure NQF is endorsing the best available measures.
+The National Quality Forum (NQF) is committed to ensuring that the healthcare measures it endorses continue to meet rigorous NQF measure evaluation criteria (PDF).
+Approximately every three years, endorsed measures are re-evaluated against these criteria and are reviewed alongside newly submitted (but not yet endorsed) measures.
+This head-to-head comparison of new and previously endorsed measures fosters harmonization and helps ensure NQF endorses the best available measures.

-NQF’s measure endorsement - which includes this important three-year review of previously endorsed measures - is standardized in a regular cycle of topic-based measure evaluation.
-NQF follows a three-year schedule that outlines the review and endorsement of measures in 22 topic areas, such as cardiology, neurology, perinatal, and infectious disease.
-As the need arises, these topic areas may be revised to account for measures that may require a new or more appropriate topic area.
+NQF’s measure endorsement process, including maintenance of previously endorsed measures, is standardized in a regular cycle of topic-based measure evaluation in 22 areas, such as cardiology, neurology, perinatal, and infectious disease.
+As the need arises, these topic areas are updated to account for measures that may require a new or more appropriate topic area.

-In the two years when an endorsed measure is not being re-evaluated for continued endorsement, measure stewards will submit a status report of the measure specifications to NQF.
-This report will either reaffirm that the measure specifications remain the same as those at the time of endorsement or last update, or outline any changes or updates made to the endorsed measure.
+Following the new or continued endorsement of a measure, NQF requires measure stewards to submit a status report of the measure specifications to NQF on an annual basis.
+This report will either reaffirm that the measure specifications remain the same as those at the time of endorsement or last update, or outline any changes or updates made since that time to the endorsed measure.

-If changes occur to a measure at any time in the three-year endorsement period, the measure steward is responsible for informing NQF immediately of the timing and purpose of the changes.
-An ad hoc review will be conducted if the changes materially affect the measure’s original concept or logic.
+If any changes occur to a measure at any time within the three-year endorsement period, NQF asks the measure steward to immediately inform NQF of the timing and purpose of these changes.
+NQF will conduct an ad hoc review of the measure if the changes materially affect the measure’s original concept or logic.

 Ad Hoc Review